MStarmans91/WORC/README.md

 # Installation

 WORC has currently only been tested on Unix with Python 2.7.
-The package can be installed through pip:
+The package can be installed by cloning the repository and executing:

-      pip install WORC
+      python setup.py install

 The installation will create a FASTR configuration file in the ~/.fastr/config.d folder.
 Please inspect the mounts and change them if neccesary.
 More information can be found at [the FASTR website](http://fastr.readthedocs.io/en/stable/static/file_description.html#config-file)